pecu/FinancialVision/Data Augmentation For Deep Candlestick Learner/README.md

 [[ ArXiv ]](https://arxiv.org/abs/2005.06731)

-Deep learning models require large data set to perform well,
-yet sometimes it is difficult to get sufficient data in some field such as financial trading.

-We propose a Modified Local Search AttackSampling method to augment the candlestick data,
-which is high-quality data and hard to distinguish by human.

-It will open a new way for finance community to employ existing machine learning techniques even if the dataset is small.
+To successfully build a deep learning model, it will need a large amount of labeled data.
+However, labeled data are hard to collect in many use cases.
+To tackle this problem, a bunch of data augmentation methods have been introduced recently and have demonstrated successful results in computer vision, natural language and so on.
+For financial trading data, to our best knowledge, successful data augmentation framework has rarely been studied.
+Here we propose a Modified Local Search Attack Sampling method to augment the candlestick data, which is a very important tool for professional trader.
+Our results show that the proposed method can generate high-quality data which are hard to distinguish by human and will open a new way for finance community to employ existing machine learning techniques even if the dataset is small.

 ## Implementations